flectra-hq/documentation-user/content/administration/install.rst

 Repository
 ^^^^^^^^^^

-Flectra S.A. provides a repository that can be used with the Fedora distributions.
+FlectraHQ, Inc.. provides a repository that can be used with the Fedora distributions.
 It can be used to install *Flectra Community Edition* by executing the following
 commands:

 .. code-block:: console

-    $ sudo dnf config-manager --add-repo=https://nightly.flectra.com/2.0/nightly/rpm/flectra.repo
+    $ sudo dnf config-manager --add-repo=https://nightly.flectrahq.com/2.0/nightly/rpm/flectra.repo
     $ sudo dnf install -y flectra
     $ sudo systemctl enable flectra
     $ sudo systemctl start flectra